sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

 Learn how to inspect and unpack an existing archive file.

-Make sure to first go to the correct directory and inspect its contents.
+Make sure to first go to the correct exercise directory and inspect its contents.

 ### Exercise 2.a: List the contents of an archive